shekharbiswas/Tesla-Stock-Analysis/Article.md

 The cars are launched after lots of **market research** and **R&D in car design** and this is certainly one of the most important reason behind this craze about Tesla.
 <br>

-Hence, it would be better to call it Popularity, rather Success!
+Hence, it would be better to call it Popularity, rather Success.